nodeftpd/nodeftpd/README.markdown

 Nodeftpd is a simple but very configurable FTP(S) server.
 Nodeftpd:

-* Abstracts out the `fs` module, so you can pass in any implemetation you like on a per-user basis.
+* Abstracts out the `fs` module, so you can pass in any implementation you like on a per-user basis.
 This makes it possible for each user to have his/her own virtual file system which is completely isolated from the file systems of other users.